 The Year Maine Burned

-Maine winters are long.
-Spring is always eagerly anticipated, and this was especially true in 1947.
-The gloominess of World War II still lingered, and everyone looked forward to the return of nice weather.
-Disappointingly, it rained continually through April, May, and most of June.
-Finally, at the end of June, the sun came out, temperatures soared, and a glorious summer emerged.
+After a long Maine winter, spring is always eagerly anticipated.
+This was especially true in 1947; the gloominess of World War II still lingered and everyone looked towards the weather to lift their spirits.
+It rained continually through April, May, and most of June.
+Finally, at the end of June, the sun came out, temperatures soared, and summer finally emerged.
 But weather patterns continued to be odd that year.
 Through the summer and into the fall, Maine received only 50% of its normal rainfall.
-Vegetation became bone dry.
-Water supplies dwindled.
-Still, most people did not worry—rain would come eventually.
+Vegetation became bone dry and water supplies dwindled.
+Most residents did not worry and assumed rain would come eventually.
 The island enjoyed one of the most beautiful Indian summers in memory.
 But the autumn rains never came, and by mid-October, Mount Desert Island was experiencing the driest conditions ever recorded.
 The stage was set for a disastrous blaze.

 On Friday, October 17, 1947, at 4 p.m., the fire department received a call from Mrs. Gilbert, who lived near Dolliver’s dump on Crooked Road west of Hulls Cove.
 She reported smoke rising from a cranberry bog between her home and the dump.
 No one knows what started the fire.
 It could have been cranberry pickers smoking cigarettes in the bog.
 Or perhaps it was sunlight shining through a piece of broken glass in the dump that acted like an incendiary magnifying glass.
 Whatever the cause, once ignited, the fire smoldered underground.
 From this quiet beginning arose an inferno that burned nearly half of the eastern side of Mount Desert Island and made international news.